Use Python to analyze, model, and visualize data effectively

 The more data you have, the more reliable information you can derive.
 This information can be used to anticipate asset or user/customer behavior and gain a competitive advantage.

-Segment 1 - What is Python, Jupyter Notebook and Anaconda
+1 What is Python, Jupyter Notebook and Anaconda

 - What is Jupyter Notebook